what causes swim bladder disease in angelfish?

 Quarantine The Fish

 In most cases, it’s wise to put the fish in a separate quarantine tank.
-This makes treatment easier, and stops other fish from picking on the weak tank mate.
-Separating the afflicted fish from any others also makes the next treatment option much easier.
+This simplifies treatment and stops other fish from picking on the weak tank mate.

 Change Filter And Temperature

-• Exhaust it
+• Exhaust it.

-• Cause it to bump into objects
+• Cause it to bump into objects.

-• Make it struggle to eat
+• Make it hard to eat.

 Alongside this, you should adjust the temperature of your tank.
 As tropical fish, angels do best in warm water.
 A setting of 80° F will give your angelfish the comfort it needs to begin healing.